 Spina bifida is Latin for ‘split spine’.
-It is one of a class of serious birth defects called neural tube defects (NTDs) which involves damage to the bony spine and the nervous tissue of the spinal cord.
+It is one of a class of serious birth defects called neural tube defects (NTD).
+It is an abnormality of the folding of the posterior surface of the embryo, which normally forms the vertebral column with its muscles and the spinal cord and the spinal nerves.

 Pregnant woman or women planning to become pregnant should take folate regularly to reduce the risk of the fetus developing spina bifida.